 Lunkin Coffee has undoubtedly changed the game for coffee in China by bringing New Retail to coffee sales and creating demand for a fast, convenient, online-to-offline coffee experience.

-Western world has looked up to China for its on-going and explosive innovations in retail and commerce.
-New Retail is the current and no longer just the future.
+The western world has looked up to China for its on-going and explosive innovations in retail and commerce.
+New Retail is the current reality and no longer just the future.
+The more you wait to propose phygital and omnichannel experiences, the less you will keep up with the performance path in China.

-Brands should constantly keep updated with new technologies, new trends, latest tools and consumer insights to adapt to these changes and succeed in bringing customers an exceptionally convenient and exciting shopping experience regardless of their physical locations.
+If you want to perform in China, you should constantly keep your team updated with new technologies, new trends, the latest tools and consumer insights to adapt to these changes.
+The only way to succeed in China is to bring customers an exceptionally convenient and exciting shopping experience regardless of their physical locations.
+Obviously, the New Retail concept could be very different depending on the industry you are working in.
+At the Gentlemen Marketing Agency, we have several services dedicated to brands depending on their industry: